TriumphLLC/Blend4Web/deploy/doc/en/_sources/objects.txt

 .. _billboarding_preserve:

-*Billboard > Preserve Global Orientation and Scale*
+*Billboard > Preserve Global Rotation*
-    Take into account rotation and scale of the billboard object (in the world space).
+    Take into account rotation of the billboard object (in the world space).
 The object will be directed toward the camera with its side which is visible when viewing along the Y axis in Blender.
 Becomes available after enabling the ``Billboard`` checkbox.

 *Billboard > Billboard Type*
     Billboard orientation mode. ``Spherical`` (by default) - the object is always oriented with one side toward the camera, regardless of view angle, ``Cylindrical`` - similar to ``Spherical``, but rotation is limited to Blender’s world Z axis.
 Becomes available after enabling Billboard